The European

 Session Overview

 This session examines the dialogue between neuroscience and psychotherapy in understanding psychological suffering.
-The discussion will focus on:How neurological and neurobiological findings inform contemporary models of mind and behaviour.
+It will inform clinicians on how to:1.
+Differentiate with precision—not assumption

 -